-- (a) - i.
-A refund is available for students who: - a. withdraw from a complete programme of study or change to a reduced programme by the second Friday from the official course start date (except for summer courses and other short courses, field trips and teaching practices - see below); or - b. withdraw from a Summer Programme course by the first Friday from the official course start date (except for field trips and teaching practices - see below); or - c. are writing a thesis and withdraw from a complete course of study or change to a reduced programme by the second Friday from the course start date. - ii.
+- (a) i.
+A refund is available for students who: - withdraw from a complete programme of study or change to a reduced programme by the second Friday from the official course start date (except for summer courses and other short courses, field trips and teaching practices - see below);

+- Enrolment and Fees Policies and Regulations - withdraw from a Summer Programme course by the first Friday from the official course start date (except for field trips and teaching practices - see below); or - are writing a thesis and withdraw from a complete course of study or change to a reduced programme by the second Friday from the course start date. - ii.
 There is no refund provision for students once they have commenced a field trip or teaching practice.
 The days are taken from the official listed start date of the course. - iii.
-Course materials are non-refundable. - (b) Refund of tuition fees for all students who had authorised automatic payment from their Student Loan must be paid back to the student's loan account at StudyLink. - (c) Students who submit a thesis and who have completed the minimum required period of enrolment will be eligible for a partial refund of fees from the end of the month in which the thesis is submitted.

-A refund is available for students writing a thesis who withdraw from a complete course of study or change to a reduced programme by the second Friday from their course start date.
+Course materials are non-refundable. - (b) Refund of tuition fees for all students who had authorised automatic payment from their Student Loan must be paid back to the student's loan account at StudyLink. - (c) Students who submit a thesis and who have completed the minimum required period of enrolment will be eligible for a partial refund of fees from the end of the month in which the thesis is submitted. - A refund is available for students writing a thesis who withdraw from a complete course of study or change to a reduced programme by the second Friday from their course start date. - (d) Master's thesis and PhD students who apply in advance for a suspension of their studies, will be refunded for any whole month's paid tuition fees.
+A retrospective suspension, if granted, is for academic purposes only.
+No refund will be given.